 It’s worth a drive to Chimacum just to go to this cidery and farm on 80 acres.
 Finn River IS open Fri-Sun from 12-8 with safety measures in place, but please check in advance for any changes.

 This annual event is still happening in modified form.
 Several locations around Jefferson county are offering pick up boxes, ciders, and there’s a live-streamed dance party (dance at your own home.)
 October 9-11.

 Go Pumpkin Hunting

 There are plenty of little pumpkin patches and farms in Kitsap (closer to Valley Nursery is Scandia Patch — recommended if you want to visit a small historic farm), but one of my favorites is Pheasant Fields.
-Their pumpkin patch and corn maze are open daily October through November 1, and the farm includes various farm animals.
-They also have a farm tour, which you need to reserve if you want to see the entire farm.
+Their pumpkin patch and corn maze are open daily October through November 1, and the farm includes various farm animals and a corn maze.
+Masks required to enter the farm.

 Autumn glows but also lends itself to ghost stories.
 If you want to learn more about PNW hauntings, or are a Bigfoot Believer, here are some Puget Sound Autumn events to satisfy your supernatural inclinations.

 Port Gamble Paranormal BootCamp, Ghost Conference, and Ghost Walks.

 Normally, by October, the ghost tours in Port Gamble are in full-swing on weekends.
 This year, of course, things are different…but I’m assuming the ghosts are still there if you want to take a nighttime stroll on your own.
 But it looks like they’re still having the annual ghost conference — virtually this year — from November 6-8.
 I haven’t been able to get more information about tickets as of yet.
 Ghostly Zoom meeting, anyone?

 Sadly, bigfoot believers will have to wait this year.
 The annual sasquatch summit has been postponed for 2020.